A tropical approach to non-archimedean Arakelov theory: Local heights of varieties

 \section{Local heights of varieties}

-Let $K$ be an algebraically closed field endowed with a non-trivial non-archi\-me\-dean complete absolute value $|\phantom{a}|$ and corresponding valuation $v:= -\log |\phantom{a}|$.
 In this section, we study the local height of a proper variety $X$ of dimension $n$ over $K$ with respect to metrized line bundles endowed with $\delta$-metrics.
 If the metrics are formal, then we show that these analytically defined local heights agree with the ones based on divisorial intersection theory on formal model in \cite{gubler-crelle}.
 In particular, they coincide with the local heights used in Arakelov theory over number fields.

 \begin{art} For $i=0, \dots , n$, let $L_i$ be a line bundle on $X$ endowed with a $\delta$-metric $\metr_i$ and a non-zero meromorphic section $s_i$.
 For the associated Cartier divisor $D_i :=\Div(s_i)$, we consider the metrized Cartier divisor $\hat{D}_i:=(D_i,\metr_i)$, i.e. a Cartier divisor $D_i$ and a metric $\metr_i$ on the associated line bundle $O(D_i)$.
 Recall from \ref{star product} that we obtain the Green current $g_{Y_i}:=[-\log\|s_i\|_i]$ for the Weil divisor $Y_i$ associated to $D_i$.